WXY-Belief/IRIS_V2/README.md

 | r00247c00031 | TTCG | I'!! | 2210.0 | 868.0 | N | N | N | N | 0 | Cdhr2 |

 </div>
+## 4.A solution for a specific BUG.
+**(1)pyvips**
+**For Windows**
+  if you encounter an issue with "pyvips" not importing.Please download the "vips"  package from https://github.com/libvips/libvips/releases and add the installation path into environment variables.
+**For Linux**
+  To install "pyvips" using conda.You can find detailed installation instructions at https://anaconda.org/conda-forge/pyvips.